munezerobagira/blogr/README.md

 ## Overview

 Blogr is challenge by Frontend mentor to test and help you to improve you coding skill.
-I decided to solve it using pure HTML and CSS, and vanilla javascript.
+Solved it using HTML and CSS, and vanilla javascript.

 ### The challenge